by Mitchell “Taco” Bell

 One day, I opened a box that held a giant plastic tub of Gummy Bear Vitamins.
 You know, the kind you buy in bulk at Costco or Sam’s Club?
 This thing must have weighed five pounds and had a sweet note attached to it saying, “I hope you can share these with the children of Iraq.”

-Well, I didn’t venture outside the wire at all to hook up with the kids of Iraq but placed them on a shelf behind my desk in the office with the intention of giving them to the folks who did drive around town.
+Well, I didn’t venture outside the wire at all to hook up with the kids of Iraq, but I placed them on a shelf behind my desk in the office with the intention of giving them to the folks who did drive around town.
 They sat there for a week and I actually forgot about them and didn’t notice they had disappeared.

 One day, I’m sitting in my office filling out some reports when I noticed my young Lance Corporal, (Lance Criminal) Shane Manual (we called him Leghound) across from me was opening his large file drawer every 10 minutes or so to snatch out a handful of something, and putting a handful of colorful things in his mouth.
 See, these were OLD military desks, and the drawers screeched as you opened them.
 A sound that is very ANNOYING and catches your attention.